 Some sources say that a 10-minute foot soak in 1/4 cup of Listerine mouthwash, 1/4 cup of white vinegar, and 1/2 cup of warm water will leave your feet soft and free of dead skin.
 While the experience will definitely tingle your tootsies, it won’t really remove dead skin as promised.
 An organic pedicure will do the job much better!

 As for detoxing, given all the chemicals in Listerine including the preservatives benzoic acid, sodium benzoate, and carcinogenic caramel coloring, don’t count on the process helping to cleanse much of anything.

 If you desire the antiseptic nature of Listerine to help with infections on the feet or ankles, then simply do a hydrogen peroxide soak instead.
-Add a cup of 3% food grade H2O2 to the warm water in foot bath and soak for 20 minutes for a chemical free experience!
+Add a cup of 3% food grade H2O2 to the warm water in the foot bath and soak for 20 minutes for a chemical-free experience!

 If you are tempted to use the convenient and rather expensive detox foot pads that are available at health food stores and online, don’t bother.

 Research indicates that not only do they not work, but they may also be contaminated with heavy metals and other toxins.